axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

     };
     ```

-1. Add filterx statements that select the messages you need.
+1. Add FilterX statements that select the messages you need.
 The following example selects messages sent by the `nginx` application, received from the host called `example-host`.

     ```shell
     log {